tirthalpatel/Learning-Java/README.md

 Sample code snippet for learning numerous Java programming features.

-Related post: [Getting started guide, if you are new to Java]! (http://tirthalpatel.blogspot.in/2014/05/new-to-java-getting-started-guide.html)
+Related post: [Getting started guide, if you are new to Java!] (http://tirthalpatel.blogspot.in/2014/05/new-to-java-getting-started-guide.html)

 Java5